GLiT: Neural Architecture Search for Global and Local Image Transformer: Related work

-\textbf{NAS for CNN.} Early NAS mothods apply RL~\cite{RLnas-ICML17-BelloZVL, NasNet-CVPR18-Zoph} or EA~\cite{AmoebaNet-AAAI19-Real} to train multiple models and update the controller to generate model architectures.
+\textbf{Neural Architecture Search.} Recently, NAS methods make great progress on the vision tasks~\cite{chen2021bnnas,ci2020evolving, liu2021inception, zhou2020econas, li2020improving, liang2019computation}.
+Early NAS mothods apply RL~\cite{RLnas-ICML17-BelloZVL, NasNet-CVPR18-Zoph} or EA~\cite{AmoebaNet-AAAI19-Real} to train multiple models and update the controller to generate model architectures.
 To reduce the searching cost, weight-sharing methods are proposed.
 These methods construct and train the supernet which includes all architecture candidates.
 Darts~\cite{Darts-ICLR19-Liu} proposes a differentiable method to jointly optimize the network parameters and architecture parameters.
 SPOS~\cite{SPOS-ECCV20-Guo} proposes a single-path one-shot method, which trains only one subnet from the supernet in each training iteration.
 After supernet training, the optimal architecture is found through Evolutionary Algorithm (EA).
 However, due to the memory restriction (Darts~\cite{Darts-ICLR19-Liu}) or low correlation problems (SPOS~\cite{SPOS-ECCV20-Guo}), these two methods cannot handle our search space with too many candidate architectures.
 We propose the Hierarchical Neural Architecture Search to solve problem caused by huge search space.

-\textbf{NAS for transformer in NLP} NAS has been used to automatically search an optimal architecture for NLP models.
-AutoTrans~\cite{autotrans} designs a special parameter sharing mechanism for RL-based NAS to reduce the searching cost. \cite{findfast-2020} proposes a sampling-based one-shot architecture search method to get a faster model. ~\cite{TASKAG-2020} NAS-BERT constructs a big supernet including multiple architectures and find optimal compressed models with different sizes in the supernet.
+NAS has been used to search an optimal architecture for NLP models.
+AutoTrans~\cite{autotrans} designs a special parameter sharing mechanism for RL-based NAS to reduce the searching cost. \cite{findfast-2020} proposes a sampling-based one-shot architecture search method to get a faster model.
+NAS-BERT~\cite{TASKAG-2020} constructs a big supernet including multiple architectures and find optimal compressed models with different sizes in the supernet.
 Different from the above methods, we focus on NAS for transformer on image classification instead of NLP tasks.
-To the best of our knowledge, we are the first to search the optimal vision transformer architecture.
+Concurrent with our work, ~\cite{autoformer} proposes Weight Entanglement method to search the optimal architecture for original ViT model.
+Different from~\cite{autoformer}, we introduce locality into vision transformer models and propose Hierarchical Neural Architecture Search to handle huge search space.